History of AEK Athens F.C.: 1989–90 season

 Having won the last year's championship and with the addition of Daniel Batista in their roster, AEK started the season with great optimism.
 Dimitris Pittas left the club and Giannis Dintsikos retired.

-AEK started well, by winning the Super Cup against Panathinaikos on penalties, while in the European Cup played against Dynamo Dresden where, despite the defeat in Germany by 1–0, with an excellent performance in the rematch, they prevailed with 5–3 and advanced to the second round.
-There, they faced Marseille and the first match in France, AEK lost 2–0, while in the rematch that ended 1–1 the French reported an attack on their bus, with UEFA eventually punishing AEK with one-year ban from all European competitions.
+AEK started well, by winning the Super Cup against Panathinaikos on penalties, while in the European Cup faced Dynamo Dresden and despite losing 1–0 in Germany, with an excellent performance in the rematch, they prevailed with 5–3 and advanced to the second round.
+There, they faced Marseille and the first match in France, AEK lost 2–0, while in the rematch that ended 1–1 the French reported an attack on their bus, with UEFA eventually punishing AEK with a one-year ban from all European competitions.
 In the Cup, they were eliminated for a second consecutive season of shock-elimination in the round of 32, by Ionikos.
-The team had the best defense in the league for a second consecutive year, but in the end they finished in the second place.
+The team had the best defense in the league for a second consecutive year, but ultimately finished second.
 AEK completed their competitive obligations with the conquest of the League Cup against Olympiacos, in an institution that took place only that season.